Reviewing Calavo Growers (NASDAQ:CVGW) and Dionics (NASDAQ:DION)

-Dionics (OTCMKTS:DION) and Calavo Growers (NASDAQ:CVGW) are both computer and technology companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their institutional ownership, analyst recommendations, earnings, valuation, risk, profitability and dividends.
+Calavo Growers (NASDAQ:CVGW) and Dionics (OTCMKTS:DION) are both consumer staples companies, but which is the better investment?
+We will compare the two companies based on the strength of their risk, institutional ownership, profitability, earnings, valuation, analyst recommendations and dividends.

-Dionics has a beta of 0.72, indicating that its share price is 28% less volatile than the S&P 500.
-Comparatively, Calavo Growers has a beta of 0.96, indicating that its share price is 4% less volatile than the S&P 500.
+This table compares Calavo Growers and Dionics’ net margins, return on equity and return on assets.

-This table compares Dionics and Calavo Growers’ gross revenue, earnings per share and valuation.
+This table compares Calavo Growers and Dionics’ revenue, earnings per share and valuation.

 |Gross Revenue